Summary

 On the Dashboard, click the orange “Stop” button; now students can complete the Desmos activity at their own pace.

 Direct students to screen 30.
 Introduce the I Used to Think… But Now I Know strategy and ask them to respond to the prompt, “What do you think statistics is used for?”
-Have students watch the “name” video on screen 31, where the same data analyst from the Engage phase describes the data that they work with, the characteristics they look for in data, and how they determine the reliability of data trends.
+Have students watch the K20 ICAP - Consumer Chronicles Part 2 video on screen 31, where the same Product Manager from the Engage phase describes the data that they work with, the characteristics they look for in data, and the ways that information is relayed to the client.
 After watching the video, have students move to screen 32 and complete the strategy by responding to the prompt, “What do you now think statistics is used for?”

 After the students have had an opportunity to respond to the prompt on screen 32, ask them to read other responses made by their classmates.
 Hold a whole-group discussion over the responses by asking the students to share a response other than their own that they agree with or one that interests them.